MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/key-vault.md

 ## Libraries for data access

-The latest version of the Azure Key Vault library is version 4.x.
-Microsoft recommends using version 4.x for new applications.
+The latest version of the Azure Key Vault library is version 4.x.x.
+Microsoft recommends using version 4.x.x for new applications.

-If you cannot update existing applications to version 4.x, then Microsoft recommends using version 1.x.

 ### Version 4.x.x

-The version 4.x libraries for JavaScript are part of the Azure SDK for JavaScript.
+The version 4.x.x libraries for JavaScript are part of the Azure SDK for JavaScript.
 The source code for the Key Vault libraries for JavaScript is available on [GitHub](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/keyvault).

-Use the following version 4.x libraries to work with certificates, keys, and secrets:
+Use the following version 4.x.x libraries to work with certificates, keys, and secrets:

 | Library | Reference | Package | Source |
 |----------------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|